marktodman/voyage-vert/testing.md

 The HTML code has been tested for errors with the [W3 HTML Validator](https://validator.w3.org/nu/?showsource=yes&showoutline=yes&showimagereport=yes&doc=https%3A%2F%2Fvoyagevert.herokuapp.com%2F) and passed with no errors.

 The HTML of each page on the site was manually accessed through Chrome View Page Source.
 The HTML was copied and pasted into the Nu HTML Checker.
-All pages now pass with no errors or warnings.
+All pages pass with no errors or warnings.

 During testing a number of issues were identified and corrected: